pism/pism/doc/sphinx/contributing/git-branches.rst

 .. note::

    Please commit all your changes to "topic" branches.
-The `master` and `dev` branches are managed by PISM developers at UAF.
+The `main` and `dev` branches are managed by PISM developers at UAF.

 .. rubric:: Footnotes